 Linda Lawry is the Director of International Wine Center in New York.
 She is the primary instructor for the WSET Level 3 Advanced Course, and a specialist lecturer for the WSET Level 4 Diploma Course.
 Her affiliation with International Wine Center began in 1985.

-She had been an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she taught the Wine & Food Studies course for 15 years.
+She has been an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she taught the Wine & Food Studies course for 15 years.

 Linda was the Director of the New York Office of Wine Institute, the trade organization that represents the wines of California.
 She has lectured widely and has been a judge in many wine competitions.
 She is a trained chef, with a Certificate with Honors from the New York Restaurant School.

 Her other associations include past membership on the Board of Directors of the Society of Wine Educators, President of Les Dames d’Escoffier New York chapter and Co-Chair of the program committee of the Culinary Historians of New York.

 Linda holds the Wine and Spirit Education Trust® Advanced Certificate with Distinction, and earned the WSET® Diploma in 1997.
 She is a Certified Wine Educator and a Certified Specialist of Spirits of the Society of Wine Educators.